Hemicorporectomy: Considerations

 With the removal of almost half of the circulatory system, cardiac function needs to be closely monitored while a new blood pressure set-point develops.

 Removal of large parts of the colon can lead to loss of electrolytes.
 Similarly, calculated measurements of renal function (such as the Cockcroft-Gault formula) are unlikely to reflect actual activity of the kidney, as these calculations were developed for patients in whom the circulatory system correlates with the body weight; this relation is lost in a post-hemicorporectomy patient.

 Rehabilitation

-Extensive physiotherapy and occupational therapy are necessary after the procedure.
+Extensive physiotherapy and occupational therapy is necessary after the procedure.
 A return to mobility generally involves the use of a wheelchair and potentially a prosthetic.
 Designing a prosthesis for the removed body parts is difficult, as there is generally no remaining pelvic girdle musculature (unless this has been spared expressly).

 Traumatic hemicorporectomy

 Individuals sustaining a severe bisection injury that is essentially a de facto hemicorporectomy rarely reach a hospital before dying.
 Apart from the very low likelihood of surviving such an injury, even an operative hemicorporectomy is unlikely to be successful unless the patient has "sufficient emotional and psychological maturity to cope" and "sufficient determination and physical strength to undergo the intensive rehabilitation".

 Emergency rooms and ambulance service policies advise against the resuscitation of such patients.
 The UK's National Health Service, for example, in its "Policy and Procedures for the Recognition of Life Extinct" describes traumatic hemicorporectomy (along with decapitation) as "unequivocally associated with death" and that such injuries should be considered "incompatible with life" in patients under 18.
 The National Association of EMS Physicians (NAEMSP) and the American College of Surgeons Committee on Trauma (COT) have also released similar position statements and policy allowing on-scene personnel to determine if patients are to be considered unresuscitatable.

 In one case documented by the Archives of Emergency Medicine in 1989, a woman who sustained a complete corporal transection (hemicorporectomy) after being struck by a train during an attempted suicide arrived at a hospital in a "fully conscious" state and "was aware of the nature of her injury and wished for further treatment".
 Although the patient was initially stabilized and underwent three hours of emergency surgery, she died approximately two hours later due to "hypovolemia, cardiac arrhythmia and biochemical imbalance".